venom-blockchain/venom-blockchain.github.io/docs/start/learn/messages-and-transactions.md

 **Inbound external message:** a message sent from outside the blockchain into the blockchain.
 Such messages without a 'from' address, can be sent by regular users, external services, and any participants outside the chain, and are called "_messages from nowhere_".
 An inbound external message initializes updates on the state of the blockchain.

+The external message can not be the value-bearing message from one participant to another, it only can declare intent to transfer value to another account.

 **Internal message:** a message from one contract to another.
 Also as an inbound external message that type of message updates the state of the Venom network.

+Only an Internal message can be a value-bearing message.

 **Outbound external message:** Known as a "_message to nowhere_" or "_event_".
 An event may be produced by a smart contract.
 Any off-chain participant can subscribe to events inside of the Venom network and receive them.